gabyLong/CS-M152A/README.md

 # CS-M152A
-Work for UCLA CS M152A - Spring 2020
+Work for UCLA CS M152A "Introductory Digital Design Laboratory"- Spring 2020